 Over 60 percent of all Rolls-Royces are still on the road

 Rolls-Royce has always focused on crafting durable, enduring vehicles.
 The commitment to superior build quality has translated into a startling fact: At least 65 percent of all Rolls-Royce cars ever to emerge from the production line are still operational and on the roads today.

 Rolls-Royce once made a .50 caliber machine gun

-And it was rather revolutionary, for its time.
+And it was rather revolutionary for its time.
 During World War II, the head of the Rolls-Royce engineering team, Dr. Spirito Mario Viale, sought to improve the efficacy of the staple machine gun, the Browning M2.
 The Rolls-Royce .50 cal featured a locked breech, in lieu of the typical gas mechanism, and it fired at double the rate of the M2 and weighed more than 40 percent less.
 However, it jammed often and generated too much muzzle flash, so it never supplanted the Browning as the choice gun.
-One example is known to exist, housed in the Royal Armouries Museum in Leeds, England.
+One example is still known to exist, housed in the Royal Armouries Museum in Leeds, England.

 A Rolls-Royce engine helped begin the 300-mph club